 Quest for deep pockets: the homeowners’ insurer had already thrown in its policy limits over an accident in which an 18 year old guest allowed to consume alcohol at a private home had injured himself in a car crash.
 Now an Ocean County, N.J. judge has ruled that the party host’s auto insurer can also be obliged to provide coverage under a general liability endorsement, ruling it irrelevant that the accident had nothing to do with the insured’s own cars.
 [New Jersey Law Journal]

 The driverless car, it’s increasingly clear, is a technology with transformative potential, and among its key advantages would be its promise in reducing accident rates.
 Yet without attention to liability reform the progress could stall, according to Megan McArdle.
 “Even if the overall number of accidents drops, the number of accidents where the automaker is perceived to be at fault will approach 100 percent.”
 Would a massive, New Zealand-style effort to replace the whole tort system do better?
-[Bloomberg; more on New Zealand no-fault compensation here, here]
+[Bloomberg; more on New Zealand no-fault compensation here, here; the original 1967 Woodhouse report here]

 According to a panel discussion hosted by the law firm of Edwards Wildman Palmer, sponsors of the Boston Marathon could face liability claims over the terrorist bombing of the event.
 One panelist cited the Station nightclub fire litigation in Rhode Island, in which plaintiffs lodged claims against upwards of 90 defendants, such as beer and radio-station sponsors of the concert, and won substantial settlements — $22 million from the parent company of the local radio station and $21 million from the beer defendants, for example.
 [Sheri Qualters, National Law Journal]